eieizahahayo/ansible-disk-exporter/README.md

 You can change variables in `node-exporter.inventory`:

 - USER : This variable lets you specify user.
-- DESTINATION :This variable lets you specify the ip of machine you want to run the script.
+- DESTINATION : This variable lets you specify the ip of machine you want to run the script.

 ### Results
 You can check if everything works properly by query `node_disk_used_storage` in Prometheus or Grafana.